Revised: December 12, 2024

 The treatment agency completes the substance use disorder assessment, and

-- Sends the Community Service Office (CSO) the 14-299 Adult Assessment Referral Form, indicating:
+- Sends the Community Service Office (CSO) the 14-299 Adult Assessment Referral Form, or verification from the provider indicating:

 - Whether the participant needs substance use disorder treatment and if so, where the participant will go for treatment.